groonga/gcs.groonga.org/docs/install/index.md

 ## Ubuntu 12.04 LTS (Precise Pangolin) {#ubuntu}

-There is apt repositories that provide softwares required by Groonga CloudSearch.
+We have apt repositories that provide softwares required by Groonga CloudSearch.
 Here are instructions to install required softwares:

 To add apt repository for [groonga](../faq/#search-engine), create